 We promise to treat you, your work and time respectfully.
 This is a reciprocal relationship.
 Experienced editors carefully read all submitted poems on the merit of the work alone.
 Your identity remains anonymous until we email you with a long list outcome.

-Due to the exceptionally high numbers of submissions we receive editorial feedback cannot be given.
+Due to the exceptionally high numbers of submissions we receive editorial feedback cannot be given to every submitter.
 If you'd like to request editorial comment on your work, this is available for a small fee, calculated as per the guidelines from the Society of Authors of which we are a member.
 Please see https://www.butchersdogmagazine.co.uk/editorial-services if you're interested to find out more.

 We are a non-profit outfit and charge no submission fees.
 All we ask in return is that you send us your best three unpublished poems, buy a copy of our magazine or tell your friends about our canny little press.